Generic Name: sulfacetamide (sul-fa-SEE-ta-mide)

 - Ovace foam should be used with extreme caution in CHILDREN younger than 12 years old; safety and effectiveness in these children have not been confirmed.

 - PREGNANCY and BREAST-FEEDING: If you become pregnant, contact your doctor.
 You will need to discuss the benefits and risks of using Ovace foam while you are pregnant.
-It is not known if Ovace foam is found in breast milk after topical use.
+It is not known if this medicine is found in breast milk after topical use.
 If you are or will be breast-feeding while you use Ovace foam, check with your doctor.
 Discuss any possible risks to your baby.

 Possible side effects of Ovace foam: